-Fortunately, there are lots of ways to get more raw materials in New Horizons, beyond just harvesting what you can find right in front of you.
-If you're struggling for the building blocks of crafts, here are some tips for getting more materials faster in Animal Crossing: New Horizons:
+Fortunately, there are many ways to get more raw materials in New Horizons beyond just harvesting what you can find right in front of you.
+If you're struggling with the building blocks of crafts, here are some tips for getting more materials faster in Animal Crossing: New Horizons:

 Clean out your island

 This is perhaps the most obvious step, but before you worry about going elsewhere for raw materials, make sure you've emptied your island first.
 Methodically go through the trees with your ax, hit the rocks with your shovel, and pick up everything off the ground.

 It's easier to do this if you go through your island in the same order each day.
 For instance, I start with my "residential" district where all my animals live and where Tom Nook's tent is, then I gradually move to the area with Nook's Cranny, the section north of the river, and then the mountain.
 Because I go the same way each day, I always know what I've already harvested and what I haven't.